yehya-ai/Event-Management-System/docs/qa-report.md

 # QA Report

+This report summarizes the testing status of the system features and identifies current issues.

+---

 ## Tested Features

 ### 1. Event Creation
-- Status: Not implemented yet
+- Status: Not Implemented
 - Expected: Admin can create events
-- Result: Pending
+- Result: Not Tested

 ### 2. View Events
-- Status: UI only
+- Status: UI Only
 - Expected: Users can view events
 - Result: Works as static content

 ### 3. Registration
-- Status: Not connected to backend
+- Status: Not Connected to Backend
 - Expected: Users can register
-- Result: Pending
+- Result: Not Tested

 ### 4. Backend API
 - Status: Implemented
 - Expected: API returns data
 - Result: Works correctly

 ---

 ## UI Testing

 - Pages are clear and organized
-- Navigation is simple
+- Navigation is simple and user-friendly

 ---

 ## Issues Found

-- No authentication yet
+- No authentication system yet
 - No database connection
 - No real data storage

 ---

 ## Conclusion

-The system structure is ready, but more development is needed to complete functionality.
+The system structure is well-prepared, but further development is required to achieve full functionality and integration between frontend and backend components.